Thiago Pantaleão

 Thiago Caitano Romeiro Pantaleão (born September 5, 1997) is a Brazilian singer, songwriter, and dancer.
-His music blends R&B, pop, and Brazilian funk with lyrics addressing themes of self-acceptance, identity, and social issues including LGBTQ+ rights and anti-racism.
+His music blends R&B, pop, and funk carioca with lyrics addressing themes of self-acceptance, identity, and social issues including LGBTQ+ rights and anti-racism.

 Pantaleão gained attention through social media, particularly after his 2020 single "Tipo Iza" received support from established Brazilian artists including Iza and Liniker.
-The singer had a collaboration in 2021 titled "Te Deixo Crazy" featuring Danny Bond.
+In 2021, he collaborated with Danny Bond on the single "Te Deixo Crazy."
 In 2022, he signed with Som Livre and released his debut album Fim do Mundo, followed by the EP Nova Era Part.
 I in 2023 and the album Nova Era in 2024.

-Early life and background
+Early life

 Thiago Caitano Romeiro Pantaleão was born on September 5, 1997, in Vassouras, Rio de Janeiro, and raised in the Jardim Nova Era neighborhood of Paracambi in the state's metropolitan region.
 He is the son of Bianca Pantaleão, a housekeeper and artisan, and a father who worked as a truck driver and church musician.

-Pantaleão's musical journey began in childhood when he started singing in his family's evangelical church, where his mother served as a vocalist and his father as a musician.
-According to the artist, his mother was his first "gospel diva," as he would accompany her singing on stage alongside his father.
+Pantaleão's musical upbringing began in his family's evangelical church, where his mother served as a vocalist and his father as a musician.
+He has described his mother as his first "gospel diva," recalling how he would accompany her singing on stage from an early age.
 During adolescence, Pantaleão identified as LGBTQ+ but faced significant social challenges, including losing most of his friendships when he came out.
-Although he never experienced direct conflict with the church regarding his sexual orientation, his personal acceptance proved difficult due to his conservative upbringing.
-He eventually chose to leave the church to "live his truth."
+Although he did not experience direct conflict with his church over his sexual orientation, his personal acceptance proved difficult due to his conservative upbringing, and he eventually chose to leave the church to live openly.

-Before pursuing music professionally, Pantaleão worked as a commercial consultant at CNA Idiomas.